-A fee of \$35.00 is charged to each student who applies for graduation and who wishes to participate in the graduation ceremony.
+A fee of \$40.00 is charged to each student who applies for graduation and who wishes to participate in the graduation ceremony.
 This fee defrays part of the student's graduation expenses (cap and gown, cover, credential, etc.) and is non-refundable.
-Graduating degree, diploma and certificate students who do not wish to participate in the graduation are charged a fee of \$10.00 per credential.
+A fee of \$25 is charged to each student who applies for the certificate ceremony.
+This fee covers the cost of the credential and cover is also non-refundable.
+Graduating degree, diploma and certificate students who do not wish to participate in the graduation or certificate ceremonies are charged a fee of \$10.00 per credential.
 Replacement charge for a degree, diploma or certificate is \$25.00 per credential.
 A \$10.00 fee is charged for each cover requested.
 Please note all outstanding holds must be cleared before a student can participate in the graduation ceremony and/or receive a credential.